sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

 ## Application Manifest Build Config

 This file defines which services and components make up application and how each component is linked to its build job and artifact in your CI/CD pipeline.
-It is the single source of truth for the CLI to generate the Application Manifest (AM):

 - Lists all services and their components to be included in the AM
 - Maps each component to the CI/CD job and artifact that produces it